VH1 Top 20 Video Countdown: 20/20 Club

-A video is said to be part of the 20/20 Club when it has been on the countdown for 20 consecutive weeks.
-On its 20th week, the host will say that it has reached 20 weeks and this will be the last time it will be shown on the countdown.
-As of 2013, the 20/20 Club has ended, and there is no limit to how long videos can appear on the countdown.
+A video was said to be part of the 20/20 Club when it had been on the countdown for 20 consecutive weeks.
+On its 20th week, the host would say that it had reached 20 weeks and that it would be the last time it would be shown on the countdown.
+In 2012, VH1 allowed several music videos to continue to appear on the countdown, despite reaching 20 weeks or more on the chart.
+In 2013, this process was confirmed by then-current host Jim Shearer, when he stated that the 20/20 Club had ended, and there was no longer a limit to how long videos could appear on the countdown.